Rayed1/DataES/Readme.md

 🛠️ Getting Started

-Follow these steps to run the DataQual AI platform on your local machine.
+Follow these steps to run the DataES AI platform on your local machine.

 1. Prerequisites